History of Royal Palaces of Tehran

 Golestan Palace

-One of the most important reasons to visit this palace, in addition to observing an important part of the artistic history of Iran, is access to a living document of effective events that have occurred in the past of Iran.
+One of the most important reasons to visit this Iran royal palace, in addition to observing an important part of the artistic history of Iran, is access to a living document of effective events that have occurred in the past of Iran.

 Sa’d Abad Historical Complex

-One million and one hundred thousand square meters is the area of this palace.
-Sa’d Abad Museum Palace is located in a pleasant climate area in the north of Tehran and in the foothills of the popular Tochal and Darband valleys.
+One million and one hundred thousand square meters is the area of this Iran palace.
+Sa’d Abad Museum Palace is located in a pleasant climate area in the north of Tehran and the foothills of the popular Tochal and Darband valleys.
 This museum palace was built during the Qajar rule when Tehran was declared the capital of Iran.
 Since then, it has become the summer palace of the Qajar and Pahlavi kings, and due to its cool summer weather, it has been the best place for an aristocratic summer residence.

 Niavaran Complex

-Niavaran Palace dates back to the Pahlavi era and before the Pahlavi dynasty lived in this palace and garden of Niavaran, Qajar kings used this garden as a summer residence.
+Niavaran Palace Complex dates back to the Pahlavi era and before the Pahlavi dynasty lived in this palace and garden of Niavaran, Qajar kings used this garden as a summer residence.
 Niavaran Palace has a simple yet modern architecture.

 Inside Niavaran Palace, all the old furniture is still there and the furniture, curtains, decorative items, and valuable works of Iranian and foreign artists that were in this building during the time of Mohammad Reza Shah Pahlavi remain there.